 Each title contestant must take center-stage and introduce themselves to our judges panel.
 Their introduction can include saying their name, age, hometown, and performance piece as well as any other information they would like to share.
 NOTE: PLEASE DO NOT MENTION YOUR STUDIO NAME.
 This introduction should be no shorter than 15 seconds and no longer than 30 seconds.
 Please practice and time your introductions.

-Contestants must submit 1 (only one) recent and professional 8×10 headshot in color.
-Headshots must be mailed in to 50 Finnell Drive Unit 7, Weymouth, MA 02188 AT LEAST 1 WEEK PRIOR TO COMPETITION and are not guaranteed to be returned.
+Contestants must submit 1 (only one) recent and professional headshot in color.
+Headshots must be emailed to email@example.com AT LEAST 30 DAYS PRIOR TO COMPETITION.
+All headshots MUST be submitted digitally.
+We will no longer accept hard copies of headshots.
 If we do not receive a title photo, unfortunately a score of 0 will be given for that portion of the title score.

-The title score will be a combination score of the contestant’s solo score, their headshot and their introduction for a combination score of up to 600 points (300 for their performance, 150 for their introduction, and 150 for their photo)
+The title score will be a combination score of the contestant’s solo score, their headshot and their introduction for a combination score of up to 480 points (300 for their performance, 90 for their introduction, and 90 for their photo).
+Contestant's solo score (out of 300 points) will be eligible for overalls.

 Please note, regional title winners may not compete for another regional title in that same season.
-Only regional & national preliminary round title winners will be invited to compete for the national title.
+Only regional title winners, and first and second runner ups, will be invited to compete for the national title.

-There will be a Mister and Miss Turn It Up Dance Challenge awarded in Mini, Junior, Teen and Senior Teen age groups as well as 2nd and 3rd runner up (see awards page for more info).
-Any title contestant must score at least 525 to place for title.
+There will be a Mister and Miss Turn It Up Dance Challenge awarded in Mini, Junior, Teen and Senior Teen age groups as well as a 5th, 4th, 4rd, 2nd and 1st runner up.
+Title contestants must have a combined total score of at least 392 to place for title when there are no other entries in their category.
+Dancers in the Tiny age category are not eligible to run for title.

 Turn It Up Dance Challenge is not responsible for any lost or stolen items during any competition.
-Therefore, please take extra precaution.
+Please take extra precautions.

 Turn It Up Dance Challenge realizes that much effort is placed on the art of choreography and costuming.
 Therefore, we protect our choreographers and dancers by prohibiting photography and video of any kind.
 TAKING PHOTOS OR VIDEO IS PROHIBITED DURING PERFORMANCES and may lead to disqualification.